reggieb/rails_two_step_authentication_example/README.md

 Currently, the authentication process always returns the user to root.
-If you need the user to be able to enter or return to your app at any point, we'd need to capture the original intened url, and then redirect to that on successful completion of the `second_steps#create` step.
-Devise captures this information, so a method to grab the url from Devise and perhaps temporarily store it, would be needed.
+If you need the user to be able to enter or return to your app at any point, we'd need to capture the original intended url, and then redirect to that on successful completion of the `second_steps#create` step.
+Devise captures this information, so a method to grab the url from Devise and perhaps temporarily store it, may be needed.